 Thank you for reading The Emotion of Guilt (Part 1 of 3).
-In this post I’d like to share some thoughts about two passages of scripture from the Bible to deepen our understanding about the emotion and to learn how “healthy guilt” helps us to experience safety and success with behavior that is problematic or addictive in nature.
+In this post, I’d like to share some thoughts about two passages of scripture from the Bible to deepen our understanding of the emotion and to learn how “healthy guilt” helps us to experience safety and success with behavior that is problematic or addictive in nature.
 I think these scriptures also speak to the abundant love and mercy that God has and will always have for us, even when inconsolable guilt compels us to isolate and separate from the very best power and person that can help us, Jesus.

 The first passage is found in John 8: 2 – 11.
 I’ve actually written about this scripture in Mercy Alleviates Suffering however there is so much more to learn when we consider Jesus’ responses when guilt and “missing the mark” are present.
 John 8: 2 – 11…

 2 At dawn he appeared again in the temple courts, where all the people gathered around him, and he sat down to teach them.